wiredonkey/hello-world/README.md

 # hello-world
-things that do things
+Things that do things.
-Just some guy who wants to learn coding and data sience
+Just some guy who wants to learn coding and data science